 Where Guyana rice farmers go next

 The minister’s answer is markets rather than money.
-He has talked of Mexico and Haiti, hopes for larger quotas from Jamaica and Saint Lucia, and mentions future openings in Cuba.
+He has talked of Mexico and Haiti, hoped for larger quotas from Jamaica and Saint Lucia, and mentioned future openings in Cuba.

 Europe still takes a large share of Guyanese rice but pays less than Caribbean or North American buyers.
 Diversifying away from it is the strategy, and it is slow work.

 For a foreign investor the signal is not the cheque but the choice behind it.
-A government with billions in a New York account is subsidising its farmers at seventy-two dollars an acre rather than restructuring the industry that sets their price.
+A government with billions in a New York account is subsidising farmers at seventy-two dollars an acre, rather than restructuring the industry that sets their price.

-Watch whether the next intervention touches the millers, who buy the paddy and set what the grower is paid.
-That, rather than another round of cheques, would tell you the state intends to fix the market instead of cushioning it.
+Watch whether the next step touches the millers, who buy the paddy and set what the grower is paid.
+That, rather than another round of cheques, would show the state means to fix the market instead of cushioning it.

 How much did Guyana rice farmers actually receive?

-In Region Three, 560 farmers shared just over two hundred and one million Guyanese dollars, close to nine hundred and sixty-six thousand American dollars, or about seventeen hundred dollars each on average.
+In Region Three, 560 farmers shared just over two hundred and one million Guyanese dollars, close to nine hundred and sixty-six thousand American dollars.
+That works out at about seventeen hundred dollars each on average.
 The national programme totals roughly two point seven six billion Guyanese dollars, near thirteen million American dollars, across five regions.

 Why have paddy prices fallen so far?